thanpolas/kansas-docs/README.md

 ## <a name='policies'>Policies</a>

   Policies are stored in memory.
 After many iterations it became apparent that this is the most efficient way to work with policies.
-You define and maintain them inside your application, they are shared between multiple cores and exist in the memory saving on needless database reads.
-After all, typically an application is not expected to have more than 10 policies.
+You define and maintain them inside your application, they are shared between multiple cores and stored in memory, saving on needless database reads.

 ### <a name='policies-creating'>Creating policies</a>